A children’s Hospice and Wellness center for the Philippines

 As part of our international outreach services, we are collecting funds to build a children's hospice and transitional center that will allow us to offer a wider breadth of care to more of the estimated 2400 children who will pass away from their perspective disease every year.
 With each additional year bringing about 3,500 new cases of children being diagnosed with cancer.
 Of the 3,500 new cases, about 70 percent will be found to be in the later stages of the disease when a cure is no longer possible.
 If by some small miracle the child can be helped, it is almost always with a very aggressive and costly treatment that most families could not afford.

 According to the World Health Organization (WHO), cancer accounts for 8.2 million deaths globally.
 It’s also the third leading cause of death in the Philippines, next to heart attack and stroke.
 Nine people are diagnosed with cancer every hour, based on recent data from the Department of Health (DOH) and Philippine Cancer Society.

 With the average wage in the Philippines being around $100 dollars a month ( for many about 4 dollars a day), and the cost of Cancer treatment on average upwards of $272 dollars a month, you can see why the abandonment of treatment is high at 80%. bringing a tragic survival rate for cancer in the Philippines at less then 20%.

-The hospice and transitional center will be built on a 5 acre plot of land about 3 hours away from Quezon City in Pangasinan and will provide a loving and caring atmosphere for Hospice and Palliative care for children and their families to connect with others facing similar challenges.
+The hospice and wellness center will be built on a 5 acre plot of land about 3 hours away from Quezon City in Pangasinan and will provide a loving and caring atmosphere for Hospice and Palliative care for children and their families to connect with others facing similar challenges.
 It will be a ‘home away from home’ for children with life-threatening conditions, where they will be given the time and space to be children and not just patients.

 The hospice building will offer a range of children’s palliative care services that are not currently available in the Philippines through the specialized and supportive setting of a children’s hospice, including: